 At some point @mikefarb1 posted a link to an article about a statistician’s denied request to audit Kansas voting machines based on some statistically anomalous results she had found when looking at precinct-level election returns vs. precinct size.

-We found this quite shocking.
+I found this quite shocking.
 Their results looked bizarre: